postmanlabs/postman-docs/_posts/02_pro/03_integrations/2017-05-04-microsoft_teams.md

 Microsoft Teams is a chat-based workspace that is available for all Microsoft Office 365 users.
 This integration allows you to get updates about your Postman team’s activity or Postman Monitor results in your Microsoft Team dashboard.

-Currently, we offer two configurable options for this integration, both of which are detailed below.
+Currently, we offer two configurable options for this integration, Team Activity and Monitor Run Results.

 ### Configuring Microsoft Teams